 Even if you don’t splurge on a new mattress, topping off your old bed with luxurious new sheets can transform your sleep.
 The majority of luxury hotels use all-white bedding for that crisp and clean look, so emulate that style for upscale impact.
 Look for high-thread-count sheets made from percale, which tends to feel lighter and airier than other materials.
 The Company Store’s 400-Thread Count Supmia Percale Sheet Set is made from American-grown cotton that feels amazing—the set has an option for an extra-deep fitted sheet so you don’t have to fight with a fitted sheet that slides off the corners of your mattress in the middle of the night.

 Luxury Hotels use duvets rather than old-fashioned comforters—this helps rooms look cleaner and more pulled-together, and allows just the cover to be washed in between guests, rather than the whole comforter.
-Garnet Hill’s Signature Down-Alternative All-Season Comforter is the perfect choice, thanks to its cruelty- and allergy-free filling, which gives you weight without overheating.
+Garnet Hill’s Signature Down-Alternative All-Season Comforter is a perfect choice, thanks to its cruelty- and allergy-free filling, which gives you weight without overheating.
 This duvet manages to be light in the summer months but still cozy during the winter.

 Top off the bed with an extra blanket for warmth (or just for style).
 Garnet Hill’s Twisted-Rib Cashmere Throw is made from an indulgent 100 percent cashmere knit that’s sourced from purebred Kashmir goats in Mongolia to make the softest blanket I’ve ever felt.
 For something a little lighter, The Company Store’s Cotton/Bamboo Blanket is the perfect layer for summer months when most other blankets are too hot.